Developers

 get_community_reviews ReadReviews

 Returns published reviews for a community, sorted newest first.
-Community-scoped keys can only access their own community's reviews.
+Community-bound tokens can only access their own community's reviews.

 ParameterTypeRequiredDescription